endoflife-date/endoflife.date/products/mediawiki.md

 > [MediaWiki](https://mediawiki.org) is a wiki engine, and mostly known as the software that powers Wikipedia, but it is also frequently used for other wikis.

 MediaWiki releases are made about every 6 months, with every fourth release (i.e. about every 2 years) being an LTS (Long-Term Support) release branch.
 LTS release branches receive security support and bug fixes for three years after their initial release, while non-LTS release branches are supported for one year after their initial release.

+Since Version 1.36, MediaWiki only supports [upgrading from two major long-term support releases (LTS) ago][upgrade].
+Upgrades from older versions of MediaWiki will have to be performed in multiple steps.

+[upgrade]: https://phabricator.wikimedia.org/T259771 "RFC: Drop support for older database upgrades on MediaWiki Phabricator"